Li9onGitHub/DevOpsDemo/README.md

  - buildnode0{1..3}.example.com are installed and configured as Automate Build Nodes
  - Enterprise: "demoent" is created
  - More information: /etc/ansible/roles/chefautomate/defaults/main.yaml
+**5. Additional changes**
-5. Additional changes (provided by plabooks, not by chefautomate ansible role)
+ - provided by plabooks, not by chefautomate ansible role
  - all hosts are bootstraped into exampleinc organization
  - delivery-base, delivery-truck and lamp packages are uploaded with all required dependencies
  - The followinf environments are created: